fabogit/angular-analog/README.md

 ## Setup

-Run `npm run` to install the application dependencies.
+Run `npm i` to install the application dependencies.

 ## Development